franciscoSebastiano/scooter-data-manager/README.md

 All of the other libraries are pre-installed with python

+# Usage
+Program inputs -- folder of heic images with location and date/time meta data preserved from each image.
+program outputs -- csv file 'output.csv' with image data, plot of coordinate locations from image metadata, folder 'jpeg_images' with heic images converted to jpeg

+To use the program you must define the correct path for your folder of images.
+Go to line 182 of main-scoot.py and you can define your folder path.

 # Trouble Shooting Exiftool
 If the program returns an error when trying to use the exiftool, you likely do not have exiftool installed. exiftool is a windows program that gets exif data from images.
 It is not a python specific tool.